Skip to main content

 Prescription Charges

-• Exemptions and remission schemes are available for those who qualify.
+• Exemption and remission schemes are available.

 Disposing of Unused Medicines

-Please do not dispose of old medicines in household bins or flush them down the toilet.
-Instead, return them to your pharmacy or bring them to the surgery for safe disposal.
+Please do not put old medicines in household waste or flush them down the toilet.

 About Your Local Pharmacist

-• Over-the-counter medications
+• Over-the-counter medicines

 Page published: 5 May 2023

-Last updated: 23 May 2025
+Last updated: 4 December 2025